Do Informational Cascades Happen with Non-myopic Agents?: Conclusions

 \section{Conclusions}

 We studied a Bayesian learning scenario with non-myopic players.
 Our model generalizes the classic myopic and sequential one-shot scenario where informational cascades were first reported.
 In order to analyze information cascades in this scenario, an intricate analysis of the PBE of the dynamic game was needed.
-By introducing structured strategies, we constructed FPEs that involve value functions defined on a finite domain.
-By further exploiting the structure of the model, we constructed FPEs with value functions that have size increasing only quadratically in the number of players $N$ and have intuitive interpretations.
+To that end, we first constructed FPEs that involve value functions defined on a finite domain.
+By further exploiting the structure of the model, we constructed FPEs with intuitive interpretations where the value functions has domain that is only quadratic in the number of players $N$.
 Building on the tractability of these equations, we investigated their solutions in two regimes.
 The first is for a fixed $\delta<1$ and asymptotically large $N$.
 The second is for a fixed $N$ and $\delta=1$ or asymptotically approaching 1.
-For the first regime, we proved that an informational cascade eventually happens with probability approaching 1.
-In these informational cascades, only a small portion of the information has been revealed, with high probability for a large $N$, making these cascades inefficient and truly pathological outcomes.
-For the second regime a very surprising result emerged.
-Infinitely patient players can completely avoid bad cascades when the product is bad.
-Furthermore, for sufficiently patient players when a bad cascade occurs (for a bad product) at least half of the players have already revealed their private information, which implies that this behaviour is not a pathological outcome.
+For the first regime, we proved that an informational cascade eventually happens with high probability for large $N$.
+In these informational cascades, only a small portion of the information has been revealed, with high probability, making these cascades inefficient.
+For the second regime we proved that, surprisingly, infinitely patient players can completely avoid bad cascades when the product is bad.
+Furthermore, for sufficiently patient players when a bad cascade occurs (for a bad product) at least half of the players have already revealed their private information, which guarantees an error probability that vanishes with $N$.
 Numerical solutions of the developed FPEs show that players exhibit a non-myopic behavior that is much more intricate than in the myopic case we generalized.

+We were able to compress the fixed point equation based on the symmetry and structure of the problem.
+It could be interesting to apply the techniques introduced here to when the observation model $Q\left(x^{n}|v\right)$ is different between players.
+Extending FPE \ref{alg:Fixed-Point finite} is relatively straightforward.
+Extending FPE \ref{alg:Fixed-Point WY} is possible if there is a discrete set of available $Q\left(x^{n}|v\right)$.
+Then we can add a pair of $w,y$ variables to count players that have the same $Q\left(x^{n}|v\right)$.
+As expected, the dimension of the FPE would then increase with the complexity of the scenario.

 \appendices{}